Sam Hunt (racing driver)

-Sam Hunt (born June 17, 1993) is an American former professional stock car racing driver and team owner of Sam Hunt Racing, which currently competes in the NASCAR Xfinity Series.
+Sam Hunt (born June 17, 1993) is an American former professional stock car racing driver and team owner of Sam Hunt Racing, which currently competes in the NASCAR O'Reilly Auto Parts Series.

 Hunt has previously competed in the NASCAR K&N Pro Series East, where he earned three top-ten finishes with a best points finish of thirteenth in 2012.
 He also competed in the Virginia Late Model Triple Crown Series.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)